Fit radEmu model

 Value

-Any robust score statistics and score test p-values are also included in 'coef'.
+Robust score statistics and score test p-values are also included in coef.

 is also included, which is TRUE for any parameters that compare the level of a categorical